python-can-define-radio/sdr-course/classroom_activities/074-HackRF-send-pulses.md

 ## Receiving the pulses

 To ensure that this indeed transmits pulses, let's receive the signal.
-For example, you can use the flowgraph `receiver.grc` from the second half of `030`.
+For example, you can use the flowgraph `receiver.grc` from an earlier exercise.
 Remember that the Hack RF is half-duplex, so you'll need a separate Hack RF (or some other device) to receive the signal.

 Once you've confirmed that you see pulsing, and that it's you (not someone else) transmitting, move to the next exercise.